-However, at that time, my parents were not comfortable with me bringing her home with me.
+However, at that time, my parents were uncomfortable with me bringing her home.
 My mother’s comment was, “What would the neighbors say?”
-That was almost fifty years ago.
-Most people, including my mother, today, would think nothing of it.
+That was almost sixty years ago.
+Most people today, including my mother, would think nothing of it.
 Things have changed despite the fact some want to stir up hatred and prejudice.

-I ask the reader if you embrace the Black Lives Matter platform, what will God say to you?
+If you embrace the Black Lives Matter platform, I ask the reader what God will say to you.
 If you kneel for George Floyd or anyone but Jesus Christ, what are you saying about your faith in God?

 My mother has long since admitted her response was racist, and she is no longer like that.
 Most people aren’t.
-Just because a few rotten apples are racist should not taint the rest of us who are white, hard-working, pro-Trump supporters.
-I don’t know of anyone personally who has a predisposition to dislike anyone who isn’t white.
-However, we still need to talk about our differences in a constructive way.
+Just because a few rotten apples are racist should not taint the rest of us who are white, hard-working American patriots.
+I don’t know anyone who has the predisposition to dislike anyone who isn’t white.
+However, we still need to talk about our differences without throwing each other under the bus.

-I have a daughter who comes from another continent who looks nothing like me and is not Caucasian.
-I don’t see her skin color.
-I don’t see her physical differences.
-I see my daughter.
-Why should I consciously try to see her as anything else?
-I disagree with my black author friend’s observation, but I respect what she said.
+I’m afraid I have to disagree with my author friend’s observation, but I respect what she said.
 I’m learning and listening.
 That’s the first step toward reconciliation.

-In the twenty-plus years since I adopted my daughter, I have never heard a racist comment about my family.
+In the twenty-plus years since I adopted my daughters, I have never heard a racist comment about my family.
 People have asked if we go together.
-But considering my daughter was born in Asia and I’m about as white as they come, it’s a legitimate question.
+But considering my daughters were born in Asia, and I’m about as white as they come, it’s a legitimate question.

 Perhaps my author friend was right; I should see black.
-However, when you live in a diverse community (my community is more diverse than hers as she lives in another city), everyone blends in.
+However, everyone blends in when you live in a diverse community (my community is more varied than hers as she lives in another city).
 The first thing I notice when I look at someone is not their skin color.
 I wonder if they are a Christian.
-I look at them as someone I might like to know better or as my sister or brother in Christ.
+I see them as someone I might like to know better or as my sister or brother in Christ.